-What are time-weighted returns?
+What are your time-weighted returns?

-How are time-weighted returns calculated?
+How are your time-weighted returns calculated?

 At Moneybox, we know that a lot of our customers make regular deposits, but also need to withdraw from time to time.
-That’s why your time-weighted return is a useful way to see how well your investments have performed without being skewed by your contributions and withdrawals.
+That’s why your time-weighted return is a useful way to see how well your investments have performed without being skewed by recent contributions and withdrawals.

 Lifetime time-weighted return vs annualised time-weighted return

-In addition to lifetime time-weighted return, we also display your annualised time-weighted return can be compared to the annual equivalent rate (AER), which is the interest rate offered by a savings account.
+For example, an annualised time-weighted return can be compared to the annual equivalent rate (AER), which is the interest rate offered by a savings account.

-So, if you made the same contributions and withdrawals into both your investment and savings accounts, you’d be able to directly compare the returns by comparing the interest rate on your savings account to annualised time-weighted return on your investing account.
+So, if you made the same contributions and withdrawals into both your investment and savings accounts, you’d be able to directly compare the returns by comparing the interest rate on your savings account to the annualised time-weighted return on your investing account.